tegorman13/htw/docs/Manuscript/output/htw_manuscript_gfm.md

-1997](#ref-deloshExtrapolationSineQua1997); [McDaniel et al., 2013](#ref-mcdanielEffectsSpacedMassed2013)), or situations where observers are presented with an incomplete scatterplot or line graph and make predictions about regions of the plot that don’t contain data ([Ciccione & Dehaene, 2021](#ref-ciccioneCanHumansPerform2021);
+1997](#ref-deloshExtrapolationSineQua1997); [McDaniel et al., 2013](#ref-mcdanielEffectsSpacedMassed2013)), or situations where observers are presented with an incomplete scatterplot or line graph and make predictions about regions of the plot that do not contain data ([Ciccione & Dehaene, 2021](#ref-ciccioneCanHumansPerform2021);
 [Courrieu, 2012](#ref-courrieuQuickApproximationBivariate2012); [Said &
 Fischer, 2021](#ref-saidExtrapolationAccuracyUnderestimates2021);
 [Schulz et al.,
 2020](#ref-schulzCommunicatingCompositionalPatterns2020)).
+Studies of
+function learning often compare the difficulty of learning functions of different underlying forms (e.g. linear, bi-linear, power, sinusoidal), and the extent to which participants can accurately respond to novel inputs that fall in-between previously experienced inputs (interpolation testing), or that fall outside the range of previously experienced inputs (extrapolation).

 Carroll ([1963](#ref-carrollFunctionalLearningLearning1963)) conducted
 the earliest work on function learning.
 Input stimuli and output